 If you want to attain all the benefits raised garden beds offer, such as mobility, and location of growing (patio or on concrete floor), then buying a raised garden bed kit of good quality is the way to go.

-Both raised garden beds and in ground gardens are wonderful ways to grow plants of all types.
+Both raised garden beds and on-ground gardens are wonderful ways to grow plants, herbs and vegetables of all types.

 Questions Around Raised Garden Beds

 Up until 2003, the most common preservative used for pressure treated wood was chromate copper arsenate (CCA), a compound using arsenic as its primary rot protectant.